-- $\cdot\,$ Have been enrolled in the University for more than one year for their fourth academic year - \cdot Have the 125 or more credits required for graduation
+- $\cdot\,$ Have been enrolled in the University for more than one year for their fourth academic year - $\cdot$ Have the 125 or more credits required for graduation

 Students who want to graduate in March must carry out the following procedures in the academic year in which they wish to graduate.
-The period and deadlines for the procedures are in the University Class Timetable on the university website.
+The period and deadlines for the procedures will be announced on the University homepage.
 Please check there.